mhems/website/cs140s16/pitfalls/shell.md

 ```

 This calls the `gedit` program, a simple Linux text editor, and tells
 it to open the `Hello.java` program.
+To create a file, simply provide
+the filename you want to `gedit`, it will create and open that file
-The `&` tells the shell to
+for you to edit.
+The `&` tells the shell to execute this program in a
-execute this program in a background process so the user can go on
+background process so the user can go on entering commands without
-entering commands without waiting for the program to complete.
-It
+waiting for the program to complete.
+It outputs the process id (pid)
-outputs the process id (pid) in case you later need to kill the
+in case you later need to kill the process. `&` is especially useful
-process. `&` is especially useful for text editing programs that open
+for text editing programs that open a stand-alone application window
-a stand-alone application window (GUI) so the file can remain open for
+(GUI) so the file can remain open for editing while you compile and
-editing while you compile and run from the same terminal.
+run from the same terminal.

 `javac` and `java` usage is described in the [compiling page](compiling.html)